 If you want to skip the adventure part, then a trip of 4 nights 5 days is more than enough to enjoy the beauty of Thimphu and Paro.
 Bhutan is not a very expensive place.
 You can have a really nice time (with 3-star accommodation) at a budget of 20,000 INR for a couple.
 This does not include your flight fare and personal shopping expenses.

 I invite you and your friends to join and grow our effort in creating India’s biggest travel community to discuss, celebrate and help the best of travel & life.
 Please join!
 See you in our travel group.

 WAYS TO REACH BHUTAN (THROUGH INDIA)

-Very straightforward, either cut down the transit time and fly straight to Paro international airport (only airport of Bhutan) or take the more adventure road travel and time to reach Bhutan through road route.
-I preferred road route because Paro airport is considered as most difficult airports in the world.
+To reach Bhutan you can either cut down the transit time and fly directly to Paro international airport (only airport of Bhutan) or take the more adventurous road trip to reach Bhutan through road route.
+I preferred road route because Paro airport is considered as one of the most dangerous airports in the world.
 I wrote a detailed post on my exclusive experience about road & air route to Bhutan.
 Read out my post on Bhutan travelogue

 DAY 1: ARRIVAl AT PARO

-Whatever route you take in arriving in the beautiful country, let’s start your journey from awesome Paro.
+Whatever route you take in arriving to this beautiful country, let’s start your journey from the breathtaking Paro.
 Paro is a small town surrounded by valley and breathtaking landscape.
 The famous cover poster of hilltop monastery you see in glossy Bhutan tour package is located in Paro.

 I suggest check-in to Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
-The hotel is very close to the some of the popular tourist attraction of Paro.
+The hotel is very close to some of the popular tourist attraction in Paro.

 LATER THAT DAY